foonoo/docs/5-Building-Sites.md

 libero enim sed faucibus turpis in eu mi.
 Justo donec enim diam vulputate ut.
 ```

-Assuming we keep both of these files in a directory and run the foonoo generate command:
+Assuming we keep both of these files in the same directory and run foonoo's generate command:

     foonoo generate

-The output of this command should be a `_foonoo` directory along with an `output_site` directory in the same directory.
-The `output_site` directory will contain the output HTML files, `Introduction.html` and `Description.html`, as well as other site assets.
+the output should be an `output_site` directory containing the rendered site.
+The `output_site` directory will contain the output HTML files, `Introduction.html` and `Description.html`, as well as a `_foonoo` directory containing assets for the Ashes theme.
 These two files would be styled with the Ashes theme, and they should look as shown below.

 [[The Introduction.md file as rendered into HTML|introduction_html.png| frame="figure"]]
 [[The Description.md file as rendered into HTML|description_html.png| frame="figure"]]

 ### Adding a Title
-With the pages in place, we can tie our site together with a common title.
-There's no way to tie a site together better than with a common header.
-We would love to have this header displayed on all the generated pages.
+With the pages in place, we can tie our site together with a common title, and there's no way to tie a site together than with a common header.
+Also, for consistency, we'd love to have this header displayed on all the generated pages.
 Thankfully, Ashes has a configuration for that.
-Assuming we're calling this site the "Pseudo Latin Placeholder", then we can create our `site.yml` file to reflect this as follows.
+Assuming we're calling this site the "Pseudo Latin Placeholder", we can modify our `site.yml` file to reflect this as follows.

 ```yml
 type: default